ronantakizawa/floodmapjapan/README.md

 * **HAND (Height Above Nearest Drainage):** A terrain metric that represents how high a given point is above the nearest stream or drainage line, helping identify flood-prone lowlands (m).

 #2 GIS data from the Japanese National Research Institute for Earth Science and Disaster Prevention, covering floods in Japan from 1961 to 2008, with information such as:
-* Infrastructure damage
+* Flood date, time, location, area

-* Transportation Damage
+## Technical Implementation
-* Water / Flood Impacts (Flood area, flood depth)
+The main algorithm processes GeoTIFF files containing geographical data and applies the ML-derived weights to calculate flood risk scores.
+Ocean areas are properly masked to focus the analysis on land areas.

 ## Machine Learning Approach
-The project employs a Random Forest Regressor model to derive optimal weights for various flood risk factors:
+The project employs a Random Forest Regressor model to derive optimal weights for various flood risk factors.
+Weights are derived by getting the elevation, HAND, upstream drainage area, river direction, and river width values from flood locations in Japan from 1961-2008, and running a Random Forest Regressor model with flood area as the target variable to see which variables contribute to large flood areas the most.

-Derived weights for flood risk factors:
+Here are the weights after running the model:

 * elevation: 0.364475
 * hand: 0.302217